Upcoming events

 A very slow and easy cycle particularly suitable for less confident cyclists.

-Free, funded by Cork Sports Partnership & Cork Transport & Mobility Forum as part of Cork Bike Week
+Free, funded by Cork Sports Partnership & Cork Transport & Mobility Forum as part of Bike Week

 Grand Parade, Cork City